<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 How to Return a Read Receipt in Gmail

-If you receive a request for a read receipt and need to approve it, here’s how to return the request:
+Depending on your G Suite organizational settings, your account may be sending read receipts automatically.
+If you have received a request for a read receipt and you need to approve it, here's how to return the request:

 1. Open Gmail on your computer and log in to your work account.